google/WebFundamentals/src/content/en/fundamentals/native-hardware/click-to-call/index.md

 the phone numbers in hyperlinks or apply any special styles.

-To prevent Mobile Safari from automatically detecting phone numbers, add the following meta tag to the top of the page:
+To prevent Mobile Safari from automatically detecting phone numbers, add the following meta tag to your page:

     <meta name="format-detection" content="telephone=no">